cjriches/simulatron/simulatron/docs/memory-management.md

 Virtual memory mapping is achieved via two-level hierarchical page table.
 The kernel should set the Page Directory Pointer Register to point to a valid page table in memory before entering user mode.

 ##### Page directory format
 The Page Directory may be located anywhere in memory and is pointed to by the PDPR.
-It consists of 1024 entries, each 32 bytes in size.
+It consists of 1024 entries, each 32 bits in size.
 Each entry has the following structure:

 ```
 _________________________________________________________________________________________________